Attorney Chris Davis Discussing Insurance Company Settlement Tactics

 Settlements & Verdicts Against Safeco Insurance

-If you or a loved one has been seriously injured in a motor vehicle accident in Washington State contact attorney Chris Davis and the team at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.
+If you or a loved one has been seriously injured in a motor vehicle accident in Washington state, contact Seattle car accident attorney Chris Davis and the team at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.

 Below are just a few of the settlements and jury verdicts Davis Law Group has secured against Safeco Insurance.